Nick Senzel Player Props: Reds vs. Pirates

-The Cincinnati Reds and Nick Senzel, who went 0-for-4 last time out, take on Mitch Keller and the Pittsburgh Pirates at PNC Park, Friday at 6:35 PM ET.
+The Cincinnati Reds and Nick Senzel, who went 1-for-4 with an RBI last time in action, take on Rich Hill and the Pittsburgh Pirates at PNC Park, Saturday at 6:35 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Pirates.
+In his last appearance, he went 1-for-4 with an RBI against the Pirates.

 Nick Senzel Game Info & Props vs. the Pirates